tiayyba/CYT180_Project1/README.md

 ### Part B — Section 2: Identify Data Problems

-Identify and describe at least eight distinct data-quality issues present in the raw firewall log dataset.
-This section focuses on recognizing patterns of inconsistency, incompleteness, and formatting drift before any cleaning is performed.
+Before cleaning the dataset, you must identify the data-quality issues that appear in the raw firewall logs.
+This section focuses only on recognizing problems, not fixing them.
 1. **Review the profiling results from Section 1**
-   - Use the outputs from your initial inspection (shape, samples, missing-value counts) to determine which fields contain inconsistencies or formatting problems.
+   - Use the outputs you generated earlier—such as:
+      - the dataset sample,
+      - missing-value counts,
+      - raw dtypes,
+      - and any unusual values you noticed— to guide your observations about what is wrong with the data.

 2. **Identify issues across multiple columns:**

     Look for common data problems such as: